abinit/abinit/INSTALL_CentOS.md

 ## The config file

 The configure command takes as input some variables and flags.<br />
-For example :
+For example:

     ../configure --with-mpi="yes"

 tells ABINIT to enable MPI support.<br />
-Any variable or flag can be found by typing :
+Any variable or flag can be found by typing:

     ../configure --help